gaultier/blog/how_to_reproduce_and_fix_an_io_data_race_with_dtrace.md

  }
 ```

-Now, we see in the DTrace output, even with the write delay, that we do multiple reads until one succeeds with the right data.
+Now, we see in the DTrace output, even with the write delay, that the bug is fixed.
+We sometimes do multiple reads until one succeeds with the right data.

-There other possible ways to fix this problem such as using a lockfile, etc.
+There are other possible ways to fix this problem such as using a lockfile, etc.

 ## Conclusion

 Every time you use a `stat(2)` syscall, ask yourself if this is necessary.

-Also, I'm happy to have discovered and used successfully the `chill` DTrace action to simulate disk latency.
+Also, I'm happy to have discovered and successfully used the `chill` DTrace action to simulate disk latency.
 I can see myself running the test suite with this on, to detect other cases of TOCTOU.